openstack/python-openstackclient/doc/source/command-objects/limits.rst

 .. option:: --domain <domain>

-    Domain that owns --project (name or ID) [only valid with --absolute]
+    Domain the project belongs to (name or ID) [only valid with --absolute]